mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/index.md

 2. Install MAMP PRO 3.52 over your current installation of MAMP PRO 4.xx.
 Do not use the uninstaller in `/Applications/MAMP PRO`, this will delete your database data.

-3. Did you make any modifications to your hosts while using the MAMP PRO 4 demo ?
+3. Did you make any modifications to your hosts while using the MAMP PRO 4 demo that would have made changes to your database?

    NO - Remove your  `/Library/Application Support/appsolute/MAMP PRO/db/mysql56 ` folder